Future of Digital Security

 Cyber Policy Awards

-The Institute for Security and Technology (IST), in partnership with the Center for Cybersecurity Policy and Law, is pleased to announce the inaugural edition of The Cyber Policy Awards—an annual gathering of the U.S. cyber policy community to honor and celebrate those who drove significant progress in the preceding year, and to make resolutions for the new year.
+The Institute for Security and Technology (IST), in partnership with the U.S. Chamber of Commerce, is pleased to announce the 2nd annual edition of The Cyber Policy Awards—a gathering of the U.S. cyber policy community to honor and celebrate those who drove significant progress in 2024, and to make resolutions for the new year.

 24 in ’24: Doubling Down on the Ransomware Task Force Recommendations